eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 viewpoint, this may also imply guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to their PID and/or (Q)EAA, including the use cases for electronic identification and creating a signature or seal.
-EUDI Wallet Providers provide Wallet Trust Evidence (WTE) and Wallet Instance Attestation (WIA).
+EUDI Wallet Providers provide Wallet Unit Attestation (WIA).

 EUDI Wallet Providers are responsible for ensuring compliance with the requirements for EUDI Wallets.